Cherish

 Currently PCAs that work for a person receiving more than 10 hours per day of care earn an increased wage.
 To qualify for the increase the employee must take the DHS online training,

-Have issues with pay or equity between PCA programs - Contact your Minnesota Legislators:
+Have issues with pay or equity between PCA programs (PCA Choice has many more state paid benefits than PCA Traditional) - Contact your Minnesota Legislators and tell them you want equity:

 Governor Walz https://mn.gov/governor/contact/